moroz69off/github-slideshow/README.md

-# Your GitHub Learning Lab Repository for Introducing GitHu
+# Your GitHub Learning Lab Repository for Introducing GitHub